mkdynamic/logoot/README.md

 Collaborative text editor using [Logoot CRDT algorithm](https://hal.inria.fr/inria-00336191/PDF/main.pdf).
 Adds an informal versioning scheme based on state vectors to ensure casual ordering of operations is maintained.

+## How to run

+Install NodeJs and run the server with:

+    nodejs index.js

+Then open http://localhost:8080/ in your browser and type into the text-area.

 ## License

 Copyright (c) 2016 by Mark Dodwell